-Mike Pompeo Mysteriously Cancels Meeting With Angela Merkel In The Last-Minute, Cites ‘Pressing Issues’
+Mike Pompeo Mysteriously Cancels Meeting With Angela Merkel At The Last Minute, Cites ‘Pressing Issues’

 — Kaitlan Collins (@kaitlancollins) May 7, 2019

-Pompeo’s meeting with Merkel was supposed to cover mutual concerns such as Syria, Russia, and China, and although the reasons for the cancelation are not clear at this point, it must be noted that just last week, Pentagon deployed a carrier and a bomber task force to the Middle East in order to send a message to Iran, which the Trump administration has recently been putting pressure on, according to CNN.
+Pompeo’s meeting with Merkel was supposed to cover mutual concerns such as Syria, Russia, and China.
+Although the reasons for the cancelation are not clear at this point, it must be noted that just last week, the Pentagon deployed a carrier and a bomber task force to the Middle East in order to send a message to Iran, which the Trump administration has recently been putting pressure on, according to CNN.
 Then, on Sunday night, Pompeo said that the Trump administration will “hold the Iranians accountable for attacks on American interests.”

-While it would be speculative to suggest any specific reason for the abrupt cancelation of the meeting, there is little doubt that America’s relationship with Iran is on the verge of a breakdown under Trump.
+While it would be speculative to suggest any specific reason for the abrupt cancelation of the meeting, there is a concern that America’s relationship with Iran is on the verge of a breakdown.
 We can only wait and see how it all pans out.